- Cardonald Campus

 Applications for this course are now closed.

-This fitness, health and exercise course will give you the underpinning knowledge and practical leadership skills required to pursue a career in the fitness industry, within leisure centres, self-employment and/or progress into higher education including teaching.
+HND Fitness, Health and Exercise course will give you the underpinning knowledge and practical leadership skills required to pursue a career in the fitness industry, within leisure centres, self-employment and/or progress into higher education including teaching.

 A PVG will be required to undertake the mandatory placement which is embedded in the course.

-You will be able to register as either a Level 2 Gym Instructor or a Level 3 Personal Trainer with the Register of Exercise Professionals upon successful completion of this course.
+You will be able to register as a Level 2 Gym Practitioner or a Level 3 Personal Trainer with the Chartered Institute for the Management of Sport and Physical Activity (CIMSPA) upon successful completion of this course.

 What will I learn?